Feature by: Ben Slater

 Another Herzog moment concludes Alexis' contribution, 'Ecstatic Tuths', to the Oberhausen film festival catalogue for 2009 (that year's theme: 'Unreal Asia'), in which he takes brief but close looks at the short films of Amir Muhammad, John Torres and Chris Chong (You can download the whole thing here, but be warned it's over 9 megs, Alexis is on page 95).

-Among the later pieces online is his review of When Timawa Meets Delgado from Rogue magazine (Alexis insists he didn’t come up with the title), and one of his final published articles, on Raya Martin’s Independencia from Cinema Scope.
+Among the later pieces online is his review of When Timawa Meets Delgado from Rogue magazine (This is now off-line), and one of his final published articles, on Raya Martin's Independencia from Cinema Scope magazine.
 A piece that I suspect meant a great deal to him, because of the matching of both a film and a publication that he respected and loved.

 Returning to his blog archive for 2009, we can find a short but moving recollection of Philippine action star Fernando Poe Junior and his own father, Leonardo, written to mark the third anniversary of the latter's death in June 2009.
 Alexis had been concerned about the definition of 'critic' as long as I knew him, and he rehearses some arguments about this in an entry called 'Journalism vs Criticism'.

 Alexis had a powerful sense of injustice when it came to how the State treated artists, particularly film-makers, as either irritants to be ignored or pawns in a bigger political game.
-Here's an eloquently spikey column on this subject written for the Philippines Free Press in July 2009, but republished on the website of Rock Ed Radio.
+There's an eloquently spiky column on this subject written for the Philippines Free Press in July 2009, and republished on the website of Rock Ed Radio (This too, is now off-line).
 A regular radio show which he often contributed to

 His two contributions to the aforementioned The Auteurs roundtable can be read here and here